hgtonight/Application-Yaga/readme.md

 * Mention who gave you the badge on the badge detail page
 * Document
 * Finish inline ToDos
+* Refactor reaction CSS
+* Refactor all models to get rid of uneeded/duplicate methods
 * Best Of...
 Controller